What can I do about feral or free roaming cats in my neighborhood?

 Can Pet Allies Help with Street Kittens?

 I'm sorry that at this time the huge number of kittens makes it unlikely that we will be able to assist with street kittens.
-If you live within the City limits of Show Low, you can bring street kittens into the shelter.
 We encourage you to contact us so that we can work with you on your free-roaming cat situation.
 For more detailed information on placing kittens on your own visit Alley Cat Allies' website resources.

 Problems with Free-Roaming Cats